-To deliver the tales safely, we have ‘choreographed’ so that the 3 audience ‘bubble’ groups move carefully between one display and another and remain separate during the interval.
+To deliver the tales with minimum Covid risk, we have ‘choreographed’, so that audience ‘bubble’ groups move carefully between one display and another and can remain separate during the interval.

-Episodes 4 to 6 expand the topics, bringing in steam engines, railways, tin mines and quarrying of granite and china stone.
-The associated viaduct, water ways and water wheels of Luxulyan Valley, Par River and Fowey Consols mine (some of the most significant areas of the UNESCO World Heritage Site for mining in Cornwall), are at the heart of the show.
+Episodes 4 to 6 move on chronologically to include steam engines, railways, tin mines and quarrying of granite and china stone.
+And to conclude there is a team challenge, designed to help understand the famous Treffry viaduct, waterways and water wheels of Luxulyan Valley (west) and Fowey Consols mine (east) – some of the most significant areas of the UNESCO World Heritage Site for mining in Cornwall.

-Our thanks to the Treffry family and the many other sources of information we have consulted.
-We will all be delighted if visitors remember the name Treffry & his achievements, long after they depart.
+Sincere thanks to the Treffry family, Kresen Kernow centre and the many other sources of information we have consulted.
+We all share the hope that visitors will remember the name Treffry & his achievements, long after they depart!

 The viaduct in 1840s